-Spark Sport to stream Superbowl after landing NFL deal
+Spark Sport to stream American football's biggest event Superbowl after landing NFL deal

 Sky shares were up 2.7 per cent to 75c, staging a modest rebound after hitting an all-time low of 73c yesterday.
 The stock is down 63 per cent for the year.

-Head of Spark Sport, Jeff Latch says, "The NFL is one of the most-watched sporting events in the world and excitingly streaming coverage of Super Bowl LIII set viewership records with 7.5 million unique devices streaming the game.
+Head of Spark Sport, Jeff Latch, says, "The NFL is one of the most-watched sporting events in the world and excitingly streaming coverage of Super Bowl LIII set viewership records with 7.5 million unique devices streaming the game.

 "For Spark Sport to be able to add to that figure in the coming year is brilliant and will show how more and more people are shifting to streaming sports."